-Please send nominations to the Cochrane Central Executive with ‘Anne Anderson Award’ in the subject heading.
+Please send nominations Please send all nominations to Lydia Parsonson at firstname.lastname@example.org with ‘Anne Anderson Award’ in the subject heading.

 The Award recipient will be announced at the Colloquium, and receives a plaque from Cochrane honouring her contributions, as well as a cash award of 3000 USD.
 The recipient designates the cash award to assist a woman from a low-resource setting with Cochrane activities; this recipient should provide a brief written report on how the funds have been used.